-This Walt Disney World Christmas time-lapse video was shot in December 2011 at three Walt Disney World theme parks, along with several resort hotels.
+This Walt Disney World Christmas time-lapse video was shot at three Walt Disney World theme parks, along with several resort hotels.
 It’s my second time lapse video, with Disneyland Christmas Time Lapse being the first.

 After making my time lapse video debut with the aforementioned Disneyland time lapse a couple of weeks ago, I immediately began thinking of ways to improve my first attempt.
 It thus became very obvious to me that I would have to try my hand at time lapse again, and luckily, I would have an opportunity at doing exactly that when I visited Walt Disney World last week.

 Most of the changes I made involved simplifying the process for myself (the actual video may not even be as good as the first!) and correcting a number of beginner’s mistakes.
 Even as I edited the Walt Disney World time lapse, I noticed plenty of mistakes I made along the way.
 This, for me, is one of the great thrills of photography–learning and improving upon past mistakes.
 I hope my next time lapse video improves upon the errors of this one.